Ricky Marvin: Pro Wrestling Noah (2003–2015)

-Since Marvin was well versed in Lucha libre, he often teamed with or faced luchadors from Mexico who toured with Noah.
-In August 2008, Marvin often teamed with Laredo Kid and El Oriental as they wrestled against Histeria, Antifaz, and Rocky Romero, all representing the Mexican Lucha Libre AAA Worldwide (AAA) promotion.
-On September 3, 2007, Marvin was part of the main event of a joint AAA/Noah show called TripleSEM.
-He teamed with Mushiking Terry and Naomichi Marufuji to wrestle against Los Hell Brothers (Cibernético, Charly Manson, and Chessman) in a match that ended in a no-contest due to outside interference.
-In 2009, Marvin began teaming regularly with Taiji Ishimori, setting his sights on the junior tag team title for a second time.
-In early 2010, the GHC Junior Heavyweight Tag Team Championship was vacated when Kotaro Suzuki suffered a knee injury.
-Ishimori and Marvin teamed up for a tournament to determine the next champions.
-They defeated Bobby Fish and Eddie Edwards in the first round and Genba Hirayanagi and Yoshinbou Kanemaru in the finals to win the GHC Junior Heavyweight Tag Team Championship.
-On August 22, Marvin and Ishimori lost the GHC Junior Heavyweight Tag Team Championship to New Japan Pro-Wrestling representatives Koji Kanemoto and Tiger Mask.
+On January 21, 2007, Marvin and Suzuki defeated The Briscoe Brothers (Jay Briscoe and Mark Briscoe) to win the GHC Junior Heavyweight Tag Team Championship, which they lost on November 24 to Naruki Doi and Masato Yoshino.
+On September 3, Marvin main evented the joint Lucha Libre AAA Worldwide (AAA)/Noah show TripleSEM, where he, Terry and Naomichi Marufuji faced Los Hell Brothers (Cibernético, Charly Manson and Chessman) in a match that ended in a no-contest due to outside interference.
+In August 2008, Marvin teamed with AAA's Laredo Kid and El Oriental against Histeria, Antifaz and Rocky Romero.
+In early 2010, after the GHC Junior Heavyweight Tag Team Championship was vacated when Suzuki suffered a knee injury, Marvin and Taiji Ishimori entered a tournament to determine the next champions.
+They defeated Bobby Fish and Eddie Edwards in the first round and Genba Hirayanagi and Yoshinobu Kanemaru in the finals to win the championship.
+On August 22, Marvin and Ishimori lost the championship to New Japan Pro-Wrestling (NJPW) representatives Koji Kanemoto and Tiger Mask.

 In July 2011, Marvin reunited with his brother Rocky Marvin to take part in the 2011 Nippon TV Cup Jr. Heavyweight Tag League.
 After one victory and three losses, the team finished last in their block of the tournament.
-On October 16, 2011, Marvin defeated Satoshi Kajiwara to win the vacant GHC Junior Heavyweight Championship for the first time.
-Immediately after the match, Marvin vacated the title, declaring that he wanted to earn it by defeating Katsuhiko Nakajima, who had been forced to vacate the title due to injury and whom Marvin considered the real champion.
+On October 16, Marvin defeated Satoshi Kajiwara to win the vacant GHC Junior Heavyweight Championship for the first time.
+Immediately after the match, Marvin vacated the title, declaring that he wanted to earn it by defeating Katsuhiko Nakajima, who had been forced to vacate the title due to injury.
 Nakajima returned on November 27 and defeated Marvin for the vacant GHC Junior Heavyweight Championship.
-On July 22, 2012, Marvin and Super Crazy, known as Los Mexitosos, defeated Atsushi Aoki and Kotaro Suzuki to win the GHC Junior Heavyweight Tag Team Championship.
-They lost the title to Genba Hirayanagi and Maybach Taniguchi, Jr. on March 10, 2013.
-In July 2013, Los Mexitosos entered in the NTV G+ Cup Junior Heavyweight Tag League for the vacant GHC Junior Heavyweight Tag Team Championship.
-The team won three of their four matches but did not advance to the finals.
+On July 22, 2012, Marvin and Super Crazy, known as Los Mexitosos, defeated Atsushi Aoki and Kotaro Suzuki to win the GHC Junior Heavyweight Tag Team Championship, but lost it to Genba Hirayanagi and Maybach Taniguchi Jr. on March 10, 2013.
+In July 2013, Los Mexitosos entered the NTV G+ Cup Junior Heavyweight Tag League for the vacant GHC Junior Heavyweight Tag Team Championship.
+The team won three of their four matches, failing to advance to the finals.

-Marvin, working as the masked Bengala persona, returned to Noah on July 18, 2015, entering the 2015 Global Junior Heavyweight League.
+Marvin, under the masked Bengala persona, returned to Noah on July 18, 2015, entering the 2015 Global Junior Heavyweight League.
 He finished the tournament with a record of three wins and three losses, failing to advance to the finals.

+Ring of Honor (2007, 2013)

+Marvin made his Ring of Honor (ROH) debut at Live in Tokyo on July 16, 2007, where he teamed with Atsushi Aoki and Matt Sydal in a loss to Naomichi Marufuji and The Briscoe Brothers.
+In August 2013, it was announced that he would return to ROH to face Roderick Strong at Death Before Dishonor XII on September 20, as well as Davey Richards the next day.
+Marvin was defeated in both matches.